danbev/learning-ai/notes/trustification/task.md

 ## AI/ML Investigation for Trusification
-This task is about investigating the use of AI/ML for trusification and see if there are ways to add value add to using AI/ML for trusification.
+This task is about investigating the use of AI/ML for trusification and see if there are ways to add value using AI/ML for trustification.

 The suggestions in this document are just that, suggestions, and some might not make sense or be feasible.
 This more of a brainstorming document.